ZubairM-1997/delio-tech-test/README.md

 To complete this task, you'll need to:

-* Create a web application with Node & TypeScript
+* Create a API web application with Node & TypeScript
 * Retrieve share value of MSFT and APPL shares from finnhub
 * Store share values in a database
 * Read the values from the database and run profit & loss calculation on both MSFT & APPL shares